Kirantevaratti341265/chai-backend/notes.md

  const method => () => () . pass method in first callback and in secon pass req res  next  and in wrapper pass promise method an resolve and pas method of and catch err.
 In this Promise.resolve is invoked.

 How to write a standardised of res and req models
+know step by step about apiresponse and apierror through chatgpt.